isomerpages/ura-lkywcp/resources/features/_posts/2018-09-19-kazan-second-life.md

 title: Kazan’s second life — finding new purpose in sports
 permalink: /resources/features/kazan-second-life/
 image: /images/features/2018/mass-sports-kazan.jpg
 description: By branding itself as a world-class sports capital, Kazan has improved its liveability and life expectancy significantly, and persuaded its youth and families to stay and invest in its future.
-Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve the impressive turnaround in about one decade.
+Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve its impressive turnaround.
 ---

 | Writer |
 |---:|
 | Feng Zengkun |

 ##### By branding itself as a world-class sports capital, Kazan has improved its liveability and life expectancy significantly, and persuaded its youth and families to stay and invest in its future.
-Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve the impressive turnaround in about one decade.
+Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve its impressive turnaround.

 > ###### **Cities mentioned in this article:** <br> Kazan